 Returning from the islands district and the Carraroe peninsula, the road heads almost straight for ScrĂb (Screebe) and Rosmuc where Teach an Phiarsaigh, the summer home of Pádraig Mac Piarais,...

-Nestled in the breathtaking landscape of south Connemara, just a short distance from the gaeltacht village of Carna, lies Finish (Feenish) Island, an enchanting destination waiting to be discovered.
+Situated in the breathtaking landscape of south Connemara, just a short distance from the Gaeltacht village of Carna, lies Finish (Feenish) Island, an enchanting destination waiting to be discovered.
 Though...

 Oileán Mhic Dara / Cruach na Cara as the island is referred to in the Galway Gaeltacht, is 2.5 kilometers off the coast of south Galway and made up of...